seguinleo/Bloc-notes/README.md

 ## Self-hosting

-``docker-compose up --build`` to build the Docker container, MySQL database is included with phpMyadmin
+``docker-compose up --build`` to build the Docker container, MySQL database is included with phpMyadmin.
+Docker configuration is set for local use, hardening is required for production.

 ![Desktop preview](https://github.com/seguinleo/Bloc-notes/blob/main/src/assets/img/desktop.png)